-No visible structural defects were apparent in the areas surveyed, however, access was only available to communal areas including some plant rooms plus one void flat no. 74.
-Refer to section 3.1 of Constructive Evaluation report in Appendix Section 9 of the main report for further details of specific areas / locations accessed.
+No visible structural defects were apparent in the areas surveyed, however, access was only available to communal areas including the plant room at roof level and 2 void flats, nos.
+15 and 51.
+Refer to main report section 3.1 of Constructive Evaluation report for further details of specific areas / locations accessed.

 In situ tests for carbonation and laboratory tests for chloride ion content on samples obtained from various locations indicate that there are no issues for concern at the present time.
-These general conditions are unlikely to significantly alter or deteriorate for some considerable time into the future and it is suggested that further testing could be deferred for at least 10 to 15 years.
-However, we would recommend that inspections of a general nature be carried out on a five year cycle.
-This is to assess whether any defect such as concrete cracking, or breaches in protective concrete can potentially lead to accelerated weathering and thus speed up any degenerative chloride ion and / or carbonation process.
+It is considered that these conditions are unlikely to significantly alter or deteriorate for some considerable time into the future and it is suggested that further testing could be deferred for at least 10 to 15 years.